tylerlong/sample-code-generator/samples.md

         "properties": {
           "id": {
             "type": "string",
-            "description": " Only the following extension types are allowed: User, DigitalUser, VirtualUser, FaxUser, Limited"
+            "description": "Only the following extension types are allowed: User, DigitalUser, VirtualUser, FaxUser, Limited" },
-          },
           "permissions": {
             "description": "Set of call monitoring group permissions granted to the specified extension.
 In order to remove the specified extension from a call monitoring group use an empty value",